SentiSocial/backend/README.md

 Created at The University of Toronto Scarborough's Hack the Valley 2017

-SentiSocial is a Twitter based news aggregation and sentiment analysis tool.
+SentiSocial is a Twitter based trend anslysis tool.
 This repository contains the SentiSocial backend, which queries the Twitter API for current trends, and aggregates news and popular tweets for those trends using the [News API](https://newsapi.org/) and the Twitter API.
 Sentiment